 Checking for the issuance of the strata is actually easy.
 Homeowners would usually have the details of the master title in their Sale and Purchase Agreement.
 They may then either call the local land authority such as the Selangor Land and Mines Office, or conduct a quick search on the e-Tanah system using the master title details.

 As the strata title application process happens on the developer’s end, many homeowners would not be able to track the various application stages.
-They may however call the developer to ask if the developer has applied for the strata title and what stage is it at.
+They may however call the developer to ask if the developer has applied for the strata title and what stage it is at.

 How much should I pay for strata title?